Using a Planner to Grow in Faith

 The next step is to evaluate how well you did.
 At the end of each day or at the end of the week, look back at the times you planned to pray or read.
 Did you pray or read?
 Notice how many times you did and how many times you did not.

 Next, evaluate why you were successful.
 Did the timing work out well?
 Maybe you put your Bible in an obvious place to remind yourself to read it and that helped you to remember.
 Did you check your planner during the day and remind yourself of your goal to read or pray?
-Think about what went right so you can repeat those things next week.

 Think of ways to be successful in having the prayer and/or reading time that you plan.
 Ask God to help you figure it out.
 He will.

 If you did not stick exactly with your plan, don’t be discouraged or think that you are not good at planning prayer time for yourself.
 With a growing family, things change often.
 Do what you can right now in this season of your life.
-This is why weekly evaluating how you are doing is so helpful; you can see right away what is working, what is not, and make adjustments accordingly.
-Make plans week by week to find what works best for you right now in your life.

 Are you looking for a planner?